-Analysis | Web3 Just Had Its Emperor’s New Clothes Moment
+Analysis | Web3 Just Had Its Emperor’s-New-Clothes Moment

-The problem is Web3 is not all that distributed nor is it particularly equitable or transparent.
+The problem is Web3 is not all that distributed, nor is it particularly equitable or transparent.
 It is highly centralized, despite being touted as a decentralized alternative to the web.
-That was the indictment from Moxie Marlinspike, a highly respected cryptographer and founder of encrypted messaging app Signal, who published a damning blog post about Web3 over the weekend.
+That was the indictment from Moxie Marlinspike, a highly respected cryptographer and founder of encrypted-messaging app Signal, who published a damning blog post about Web3 over the weekend.
 On Monday, Marlinspike also announced he was stepping down from Signal after a decade of running the company.

 To be sure, bigger names have already taken a shot at Web3: